DimaSheiko/apep-docs/docs/framework/conditions/class.md

 PLAYER:RunicPower() > 100
 ```

-***
+---

 > ## runes

 -   This condition calculates the number of available rune resources for the player.

 #### Returns `NUMBER`

 -   The number of available rune resources for the player.

-#### *Example:*
+#### _Example:_

 ```lua
 -- DSL Mode
 {ACTION, "runes > 4"},